virendrapatil24/pr-agent/README.md

   “What GitHub Actions events have we received?”
 - Summarize CI results:
   “Analyze CI Results” or “Create Deployment Summary”
-- Notify your team on Slack about CI/CD status and deployments.
+- Notify your team on Slack about CI/CD status and deployments:
+  "Analyze CI Results and notify the team"

 ---